 Haloarenes are the chemical compounds containing arenes, where one or more hydrogen atoms bonded to an aromatic ring are replaced with halogens.
-The nature of C-X bond depends on both the nature of carbon in the aromatic ring and the halogen attached.
+The nature of the C-X bond depends on both the nature of carbon in the aromatic ring and the halogen attached.
 Halogens are generally denoted by “X”.

 - The C-X bond in haloarenes is polarized, as halogens are more electronegative than carbon.
-Due to high electronegativity of halogen, it attracts the electron cloud more towards itself and thus gains slight negative charge, on the other hand, carbon obtains a slight positive charge.
+Due to the high electronegativity of halogen, it attracts the electron cloud more towards itself and thus gains a slight negative charge, on the other hand, carbon obtains a slight positive charge.

 - As halogens need only one electron to achieve their nearest noble gas configuration, only one sigma bond is formed between one carbon and one halogen atom.

 - Due to the increase in atomic size from fluorine to astatine, the C-X bond length in haloarenes increases from fluorine to astatine and bond strength decreases resulting in a decrease in bond dissociation enthalpy.

 - The dipole moment depends on the difference in electronegativity of carbon and halogens (group 17 trends properties) and as we know that the electronegativity of halogens decreases down the group, the dipole moment also decreases.
 There is an exception to C-Cl and C-F dipole moments.
 Though the electronegativity of Cl is less than F, the dipole moment of a C-Cl bond is more than C-F.

 Why is C-Cl bond more polar than C-F bond?

 Give the decreasing order of polarity of C-X bond.